-Up to date information for those leading CAS Local Community groups
+Up to date information for those leading CAS Community groups

 Created by Yvonne Walker

-“How to” guides and other resources to support you in your role as a CAS Local Leader.
+“How to” guides and other resources to support you in your role as a CAS Community Leader.

-We have provided here a number of ‘out of the box’ sessions for both primary and secondary CAS Local community meetings that you can download and use if you don’t have the time to create something from scratch!
-These are drawn from other CAS Local Leader suggestions and also the CAS Quickstart Computing packs.
+We have provided here a number of ‘out of the box’ sessions for both primary and secondary CAS Community meetings that you can download and use if you don’t have the time to create something from scratch!
+These are drawn from other CAS Community Leader suggestions and also the CAS Quickstart Computing packs.

 If you would like to add your own ideas here please do.